-This technology allows the determination of a soft object’s movement, action, and location, enabling the precise control, operability, and practical implementation of soft robots and other soft systems.
+This technology allows the determination of a soft object’s movement, action, location and touch area, enabling the precise control, operability, and practical implementation of soft robots and other soft systems.

 Application